telerik/kendo-ui-core/docs/aspnet-mvc/helpers/scheduler/mvc-scheduler-resources.md

         .BindTo(Model)
     )

-## Multiple resource types
+### Multiple Resource Types

 The Scheduler HtmlHelper extension supports unlimited resource types.
-For example we can combine the single and multiple resource examples in a single one.
+For example, it enables you to combine the single and the multiple resource examples in a single one.

+> **Important**
+>
-> Widget requires the first resource to have a color field, because the event background color is get from the first resource.
+> The widget requires the first resource to have a color field, because the event background color is taken from the first resource.

-### Example - multiple resource types
+###### Example

     @(Html.Kendo().Scheduler<Kendo.Mvc.Examples.Models.Scheduler.MeetingViewModel>()
         .Name("scheduler")